 About

-Andrea R. Jain, Ph.D. is professor of religious studies at Indiana University, Indianapolis, editor of the Journal of the American Academy of Religion, and author of Selling Yoga: From Counterculture to Pop Culture (Oxford 2014) and Peace Love Yoga: The Politics of Global Spirituality (Oxford, 2020).
+Andrea R. Jain, Ph.D. is professor of religious studies at Indiana University, Indianapolis, editor of the Journal of the American Academy of Religion, and author of Selling Yoga: From Counterculture to Pop Culture (Oxford, 2014) and Peace Love Yoga: The Politics of Global Spirituality (Oxford, 2020).
 She received her doctorate degree in religious studies from Rice University in 2010.
-She writes about capitalism, religion, sex, and society in our contemporary world.

-Jain’s current work, including the book project and documentary film Predation, offers an anti-capitalist critique that centers questions about our current planetary crisis with special attention to the relationships between human and other-than-human animals.
-She’s a member of the Finite Futures team, which aims to design and implement a new model of generative, public-facing, multidisciplinary engagement at the nexus of religion, technology, and justice in the Anthropocene.
+Jain’s current work, including the book project and documentary film Predation, centers questions about the normalized violence against animals under late capitalism and its expressions in pop culture and co-constitutions with other forms of violence.
+At Indiana University, Indianapolis she serves as an initiating member of the Sustaining Earth Consortium, which pursues research on climate change, sustainability, and environmental equity as critical factors driving what a healthy global future looks like.
+She is a member of the Finite Futures team, which aims to design and implement a new model of generative, public-facing, multidisciplinary engagement at the nexus of religion, technology, and justice in the Anthropocene.
 Her contributions focus on the capitalocene, that is, the uniquely disastrous changes that are a consequence of the social values and practices of late capitalism.
-She also works with the Religion & Sexual Abuse Project where her contributions analyze the ways harm toward other-than-human animals and sexual and gendered violence toward humans co-constitute one another in a social context that commodifies both and values them in terms of their productive labor.
+She also works with the Religion & Sexual Abuse Project where her contributions analyze the ways harm toward other-than-human animals and sexual and gendered violence as well as ableism co-constitute one another in a social context that commodifies animals and humans, valuing them only in terms of their productive labor.